kevinpschaaf/enyo-wiki/Platform-Specific-Deployment.md

 From here you can follow the instructions in the [PhoneGap Getting Started Guide](http://phonegap.com/start#ios-x4) to deploy to the simulator or device.
 To submit your app to the Apple App Store, you'll need to sign up for a developer account and review the documentation provided at <http://developer.apple.com>.

-Finally, please note the following:

-* For projects that require access to PhoneGap's native functionality, follow the directions in [Making Use of PhoneGap’s Native Functions](https://developer.palm.com/blog/2012/05/5690/).
+Finally, if your project requires access to PhoneGap's native functionality, follow the directions in [Making Use of PhoneGap’s Native Functions](https://developer.palm.com/blog/2012/05/5690/).

-* For general tips on PhoneGap app development, see [PhoneGap Tips](https://developer.palm.com/blog/2012/05/phonegap-tips/).

 ### Deploying to Android Using PhoneGap